slack-ruby/slack-ruby-bot/README.md

 ## Stable Release

-You're reading the documentation for the **next** release of slack-ruby-bot.
-Please see the documentation for the [last stable release, v0.5.3](https://github.com/dblock/slack-ruby-bot/tree/v0.5.3) unless you're integrating with HEAD.
+You're reading the documentation for the **stable** release of slack-ruby-bot, 0.5.4.

 ## Usage